-In Canada, fire and burn related injuries are the 2nd leading cause of injury-related hospital admissions for children 0-4 years of age.
+Pediatric thermal injuries place a social, emotional and economic burden on society.
+In Canada, fire and burn related injuries are the 3rd leading cause of injury related hospital admissions for children 0-4 years of age.